Stephanie Herseth Sandlin: Post-congressional career

-After her defeat in the 2010 Congressional election, Herseth Sandlin joined the Washington, D.C. firm of Olsson Frank Weeda Terman Matz as a principal attorney focusing on federal laws and regulations.
-She told Roll Call that she might register to lobby Congress, after the expiration of the mandatory one-year waiting period which bars former members from that activity.
-Ultimately, she did not register as a lobbyist after the cooling off period ended.
+After losing reelection, Herseth Sandlin joined the Washington, D.C., firm of Olsson Frank Weeda Terman Matz as a principal attorney focusing on federal laws and regulations.
+She told Roll Call that she might register to lobby Congress after the expiration of the mandatory one-year waiting period that bars former members from doing so.
+Ultimately, she did not register as a lobbyist after the cooling-off period ended.

 Although Herseth Sandlin did not run in 2012, political commentators suggested that she might seek the U.S. Senate seat being vacated by Tim Johnson in 2014.
 Ultimately, she decided not to run, citing her son and her desire to continue in her role as Legal Counsel at Raven Industries in Sioux Falls, South Dakota.

 Herseth Sandlin served briefly as an adjunct professor at the Department of Political Science at South Dakota State University.
-In February 2017, it was announced that she would become the 24th President of Augustana University, a liberal arts college in Sioux Falls.
+In February 2017, it was announced that she would become the 24th president of Augustana University, a liberal arts college in Sioux Falls.

 Personal life

-In March 2007, Herseth married Max Sandlin, a four-term Democratic Congressman from Texas and registered lobbyist with the lobbying and public relations firm Mercury, who is 18 years her senior.
+In March 2007, Herseth married Max Sandlin, a four-term Democratic congressman from Texas and registered lobbyist with the lobbying and public relations firm Mercury, who is 18 years her senior.
 The couple met when Herseth first ran for Congress in 2002.
-He was defeated in 2004 when running for re-election.
+He was defeated for reelection in 2004.

 Upon her marriage, she became known as Stephanie Herseth Sandlin.
-Their son, Zachary, was born in 2008.
+The couple has a son, born in 2008.